Too Cute To Be Equipment, Too Brave To Go Down Without A Fight!

-Michael B. Donley, Former Secretary of the Air Force replied to the Senators’ letter.
+Michael B. Donley, Secretary of the Air Force replied to the Senators’ letter.
 Regarding transportation he indicates that many adopters pay transportation costs.
 He acknowledges the veterinary care portion.
 He indicated that he provides letters of commendation to retiring MWDs as warranted.
 He indicated that MWDs are not referred to or treated as equipment, but did not offer to change the Air Force Manual to reflect that.

 On 3 October 2013 we received a copy of a Bullet Background Paper on Military Working Dogs Classified as Equipment.
 PURPOSE: “Provide information on AF Classification of military working dogs (MWD) as equipment.
 SUMMARY: “Wording contained in AFMAN 31-219 referring to MWDs as equipment is misleading compared to the level of respect military personnel have for their K-9 partners and care given to them.
 This verbiage is outdated and is being rewritten.
 This new, updated publication will indicate the true level of appreciation and respect the USAF has for these valuable members of our USAF team.”

 Our current goal is to remind the Air Force that we watching for the updated manual.

 Lisa Phillips needs your help with “Too Cute To Be Equipment, Too Brave To Go Down Without A Fight!”.
 Join Lisa and 9,179 supporters today.